scrutineermonk/Violent_Python_Projects/README.md

  # readPcapFiles.py
  The script takes a pcap file as an input and provides the connection directions as an output.
  Scenario: Script can be used to analyze quickly all the connections made by infected machines.

+ # TTL_Output.py
+ The script sniffs the network and gives IP addresses and their respective TTL values as output.

+ # checkDecoyScan.py
+ Scripts sniff the network for Decoy scans attempt.
+It ignores the private IP range but can be changed.
+Decoy scan is detected based on
+ TTL value of the packets received from the IP address.